whosonfirst/go-whosonfirst-pip/README.md

 	Enable CORS headers
   -data string
-    	The data directory where WOF data lives, required -logs string
+    	The data directory where WOF data lives, required -gracehttp.log
+	Enable logging. (default true)
+  -host string
+    	The hostname to listen for requests on (default "localhost") -loglevel string
+    	    Log level for reporting (default "info") -logs string
     	Where to write logs to disk
   -metrics string